-Students must earn 78 credits to graduate, including advanced standing (transfer) credits, 12 credits from core courses, 6 credits from field seminars, 24 credits from subfield courses and 6 dissertation credits (PIA3099).
-Full-time students are expected to complete the required core, field and subfield courses within the first two years of study (see also "Expected Degree Progress for Full-time Students" below).
+Students must earn 73 credits to graduate, including advanced standing (transfer) credits, 19 credits from required core courses, 18 credits from elective courses, and 6 dissertation credits (PIA 3099).
+Full-time students are expected to complete the required core and elective courses within the first two years of study (see also "Expected Degree Progress for Full-time Students" below).
 Failure to do so may be grounds for dismissal.
 Comprehensive examinations may only be taken after all courses are completed with a grade of "B" or better.
 The required courses are:

-CORE COURSES (12 CREDITS)
+CORE COURSES (19 CREDITS)